cloudflare/cloudflare-docs/content/workers/wrangler/api.md

 #### Multi-Worker Example

 It's also possible to test Workers that call other Workers.
+In the below example, we refer to the Worker that calls other Workers as the "parent" Worker, and the Worker being called as a "child" Worker.

 Note: if you shut down the child worker prematurely, the parent worker won't know the child worker exists and your tests will fail.